 Common Causes of Wet Rot

 Wet rot often happens in sites where a moisture problem has occurred and remains ongoing.
-Whether this is an external problem like invasive moisture coming through a foundation crack, or interior like leaks in your plumbing, wet rot will take advantage of it when that moisture begins soaking into nearby wood structures within your home.
+Whether this is an external problem like invasive moisture coming through a foundation crack, or an interior one like leaks in your plumbing, wet rot will take advantage of it when that moisture begins soaking into nearby wood structures within your home.
 Here’s a list of examples of how wet rot can get the moisture it needs in your home:

 - Roof problems such as leaks.